hen-wg/udacity_recommendation_engine/README.md

 - Input data provided by IBM Watson Studio.

 ### Other files
+- Recommendations_with_IBM (html) that contains the code for the project that should be reviewed.
 - Recommendations_with_IBM (Jupyter notebook) that contains the code for the project that should be reviewed.
 - recommendations_calculations (Jupyter notebook) contains testing and calculations for the project.
 - The file `project_tests.py` contains verification tests for the project.